Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia - Yahoo Sports

 Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia

-The Philadelphia Eagles All-Pro showed up early to the divisional-round showdown, then made his way to one of the many Bills tailgates, where he was offered to take a shot out of a bowling ball.
+The Philadelphia Eagles' All-Pro center showed up early to the divisional-round showdown and made his way to one of the many Bills tailgates, where he was offered to take a shot out of a bowling ball.

 Kelce obliged.